AshakaE/Newsweek-Replica/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# A replica of "Newsweek Webpage" using Bootstarp technology
+# A replica of "Newsweek Webpage" using Bootstrap technology